joshua-hvmn/SIA/README.md

 If you accidentally pick the wrong one or you change your system (i.e. *upgrade* from an Nvidia GPU to an AMD GPU), you can run `./sia -s` to change the setup!

-*Note*: you may have to make the sia tool executable.
-Run: `chmod -x sia` if running the CLI doesn't work.

 **Optional:**